-The absence of technical guidelines and appropriate spatial scales for the AoI of projects raises concerns regarding the accuracy of their delimitation.
-Since this delineation is based on the prediction of impacts, monitoring plays a crucial role in validating or indicating the need for revision.
-In the case of the Juruti bauxite mine, this research found that biodiversity monitoring currently conducted in the field could be complemented by adopting landscape pattern measures and provide a better dimension of the changes in the landscape configuration and the interference in the components of biodiversity, identifying the occurrence of direct and indirect impacts and point out to refining the AoI.
+According to the literature, the absence of technical guidelines and appropriate spatial scales for the AoI of projects raises concerns regarding the accuracy of their delimitation.
+This delineation is based on the prediction of impacts, and monitoring plays a crucial role in validating or indicating the need for revision.

+Based on the analysis of the Juruti Bauxite Mine case, we observed that the AoI adopted conceptually corresponds to the study area.
+The biodiversity monitoring is conducted through field-based parameters.
+There is an opportunity for improvement in biodiversity monitoring by adopting landscape pattern measures, such as remote sensing, to better understand changes in the landscape configuration and their interference on biodiversity components.
+This approach can help identify the occurrence and extent of direct and indirect impacts and point out to refining the AoI.